mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/Installation/index.md

 ### New Installation

 1. Download MAMP PRO from [www.mamp.info](https://www.mamp.info){:target="_blank"} .
-2. Double click on the file `setup_MAMP_MAMP_PRO_4.0.exe` in your Downloads folder.
+2. Double click on the file `setup_MAMP_MAMP_PRO_4.x.exe` in your Downloads folder.
 3. The Windows Installer will guide you through the installation process.

-When installing MAMP, both a  `c:\Applications\MAMP PRO` and  `c:\Applications\MAMP` folder will be installed.
-You can ignore the `c:\Applications\MAMP` folder if you choose not use MAMP PRO.
+When installing MAMP, both a  `C:\MAMP PRO` and  `C:\MAMP` folder will be installed.
+You can ignore the `C:\MAMP` folder if you choose not use MAMP PRO.

 ---

 ### Upgrade From MAMP 3

 You should backup your database data before upgrading from MAMP 3 to MAMP 4.
-Your database data is located in  `/Applications/MAMP/db`
+Your database data is located in  `C:\MAMP\db`

 1. Download MAMP PRO from [www.mamp.info](https://www.mamp.info){:target="_blank"} .
 2. Double click on the file `setup_MAMP_MAMP_PRO_4.0.exe` in your Downloads folder.